101 – Laurentian University

 - Radiation Therapy

-Laurentian has an affiliate university college in Northern Ontario that grants Laurentian degrees: Université de Hearst in Hearst.
+Laurentian has an affiliate university in Northern Ontario that grants Laurentian degrees: Université de Hearst (in French only).